 Kansas businesses face several key tax obligations since the franchise tax disappeared.
-Corporate income tax has undergone significant changes, with Kansas adopting a single sales factor apportionment and market-based sourcing approach.
-This shifts the tax focus to sales within the state, unlike the previous formula that also factored in property and payroll.
+Corporate income tax has undergone significant changes, with Kansas scheduled to move to single-sales-factor apportionment and market-based sourcing for tax years beginning on or after January 1, 2027, under 2025 House Bill 2231.

 Sales and use tax applies to goods and certain services, requiring careful tracking of taxable transactions and exemptions.
 Payroll taxes add another layer, covering both state withholding and unemployment insurance contributions.
 Property taxes take a bite, too, based on commercial real estate and personal property values.